• Skip to primary navigation

 Filling

-• Blend all of the filling ingredients in a high-power blender until completely smooth.
-Pour about half of this white mixture into a 2-cup measuring cup or a bowl.
+• Blend all of the white layer ingredients in a high-power blender until completely smooth.
+Pour about half of the white mixture into a 2-cup measuring cup or a bowl.
 Set aside.

 • To the cake ingredients remaining in the blender, add the cherry layer ingredients and blend to combine.